Casehero

 Globalization and economy

-Globalization is a phenomenon that excluded the barriers to economic growth in both developed and developing nations (Beck, 2015).
+Globalization is a phenomenon that excludes the barriers to economic growth in both developed and developing nations (Beck, 2015).

-As explained by Lin and Rosenblatt (2012), a larger market base and consumers of products/services from different Multinational Corporations have been provided by the increasingly interdependent between countries leading to gross domestic product growth hence curbing poverty levels.
+As explained by Lin and Rosenblatt (2012), a larger market base and consumers of products/services from different Multinational Corporations have been provided by the increasingly interdependent countries, leading to gross domestic product growth, hence curbing poverty levels.

 Mahutga and Smith (2011) studies emphasize that integration will reduce unemployment rates in developing countries because the employment of skills and low-skill labor will increase.
 The argument that international market integration provides developing countries with opportunities to improve the living standards of their citizens and promotes economic development due to the infusion of technology and foreign capital has been echoed by many scholars (Bishop et al., 2011).